AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 Converting Python applications packaged with pip
 ------------------------------------------------

-Let's say you have already packaged your Python application using :code:`pip`. in this case, you can use the :code:`pkg2appimage` tool to generate an AppImage.
+Let's say you have already packaged your Python application using :code:`pip`. in this case, you can use pkg2appimage to generate an AppImage.
 In the following example, we will convert a Python 3 application using :code:`pip3`.

 The following recipe will convert a Python 3 PyQt application using :code:`virtualenv` and :code:`pip3`: